A Look at Mega Evolutions for the 2018 World Championships

 Mega Gardevoir

 Mega Gardevoir suffered from the nerf to its Pixilate ability.
-This didn't change Gardevoir's success much at all as these players were able to use Gardevoir successfully.
+This didn't change Gardevoir's success much at all, as these players were able to use Gardevoir successfully.
 Conan used it very early on in VGC 2018 and put Gardevoir on the map.
 Conan Wild's Gardevoir team set the stage for the framework of how Gardevoir teams mainly look by adding an extra Fairy type in the form of a Tapu, a bulky Fake Out user as well as Intimidate, a bulky Pokemon that can do decent damage, and a Pokemon to round out what the team struggles with.

 SUCCESSFUL TEAMS

-Conan Wild - Peaked with a 1796 rating on the Season 1 Championship Ladder (Link to team report)
+Conan Wild - Peaked with a 1796 rating on the Season 1 Championship Ladder

-Nathan Wright - Top 8 Charlotte Regionals
+Nathan Wright - Top 8 Charlotte Regional

-Adrian Sigler - 1st Place Portland Regionals
+Adrian Sigler - 1st Place Portland Regional

-Yuanhao Li - 2nd Place Portland Regionals
+Yuanhao Li - 2nd Place Portland Regional

 Mega Mawile

-Mawile is another Mega Evolution that found its home on Rain teams even though it's not exactly designed for the Rain.
-The common build for Mawile teams is pairing with Gothitelle as Gothitelle provides Shadow Tag and support moves like Helping Hand, Trick Room, and Heal Pulse to help support Mawile.
-Pokemon like Politoed can support Mawile mainly because of its Drizzle ability which can help Mawile take Fire type moves from Pokemon like Charizard and Incineroar much better.
-Incineroar can help very much in the mirror and a Tapu in either Tapu Koko or Tapu Bulu can help in other matchups like Kommo-o for example.
+Mawile is another Mega Evolution that found its home on Rain teams, even though it's not exactly designed for the Rain.
+The common build for Mawile teams is pairing with Gothitelle, as Gothitelle provides Shadow Tag and support moves like Helping Hand, Trick Room, and Heal Pulse to help support Mawile.
+Pokémon like Politoed can support Mawile mainly because of its Drizzle ability which can help Mawile take Fire-type moves from Pokémon like Charizard and Incineroar much better.
+Incineroar can help very much in the mirror, and a Tapu in either Tapu Koko or Tapu Bulu can help in other matchups like Kommo-o, for example.

 SUCCESSFUL TEAMS

-Yanqing Sun - 2nd Place Roanoke Regionals (Link to team report)
+Yanqing Sun - 2nd Place Roanoke Regional

 Mega Manectric